Form 1: Assessment of Attendant Care

 Tip 4: Complete and Submit Forms on Time

-The Application for Accident Benefits falls under strict deadlines.
-For instance, you must notify your insurance carrier of your accident within seven days.
-Further, you must submit your application for accident benefits within 30 days of receiving the forms from your insurance provider.
-A failure to meet these deadlines may bar or delay you from recovery.
+The application for attendant care benefits is subject to strict deadlines.
+For instance, you must notify your insurance carrier of your accident within 7 days.
+Furthermore, you must submit your application for accident benefits within 30 days of receiving the forms from your insurance provider.
+A failure to meet these deadlines may result in your claim’s denial.